aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 ## Function `publish_package_txn`

 Same as <code>publish_package</code> but as an entry function which can be called as a transaction.
-Because of current restrictions for txn parameters, the metadata needs to be passed in serialized form.
+Because<br/> of current restrictions for txn parameters, the metadata needs to be passed in serialized form.

 <pre><code>public entry fun publish_package_txn(owner: &amp;signer, metadata_serialized: vector&lt;u8&gt;, code: vector&lt;vector&lt;u8&gt;&gt;)<br/></code></pre>